The therapy room is a place where you can be relaxed and true to yourself.

 My therapeutic focus is on fostering a comfortable and open environment for clients to work in.
 I blend an interpersonal process style with cognitive behavioral interventions.
 This means that I use techniques that are scientifically proven to bring about results, but I keep the therapeutic relationship a priority.
 Being yourself is the most important part of therapy.
 Through an authentic interaction you can be honest about your feelings and thoughts, getting the full benefit of therapy.

 I have a wide range of experiences which give me a well-rounded and multifaceted approach to many issues.
 I also pride myself in the understanding of cultural identities that individuals present with and can utilize these skills along with openness to further develop and explore those experiences and identities.
+I see clients 15 years old and up.

 David’s past experience includes: